 - promote the QAF's adoption among various sectors of the academic credential assessment community in line with Canada's international obligations regarding assessment and recognition of international academic credentials, including its adoption within their own organization, if applicable.

-- a representative from the Alliance of Credential Evaluation Services of Canada (ACESC);
+- a full member of the Alliance of Credential Evaluation Services of Canada (ACESC);

 - a representative from the Association of Registrars of the Universities and Colleges of Canada (ARUCC) and/or a recognized public postsecondary educational institution in Canada;

 - a representative from the Canadian Network of Agencies for Regulation (CNAR) and/or a recognized provincial or territorial professional regulatory body in a regulated profession in Canada;

-- up to four members-at-large with experience in credential assessment and/or immigrant integration; and
+- up to six (6) subject-matter experts with experience in the academic credential assessment and recognition sector; and

-- a representative of CICIC as a non-voting member.
+- the CICIC coordinator as a non-voting member.